The Landsborough Family

 This partnership itself provides a nice balance: Catherine’s art is featured in many aspects of the winery, including the wine labels, and Jim’s creativity and innovativeness have been the driving force behind the winery’s biodiversity based philosophy.

-Their youngest son Brian is also quite involved in the winery.
-He is the face of the Retail Store and the P.R.
-Rep. for Maelstrom.
+Their sons Brett & Brian are also involved in the winery; as the faces of the Retail Store and the P.R.
+Rep. for Maelström, while Brian has also taken on the role of Winemaker.

 Huron County's First Winery